ansible-collections/community.general/CONTRIBUTING.md

 corrects and tests against common issues that would otherwise cause CI to fail.
 To begin using these pre-commit hooks see the [Installation](#installation) section below.

+This is optional and not required to contribute to this repository.

 ### Installation

 Follow the [instructions](https://pre-commit.com/#install) provided with pre-commit and run `pre-commit install` under the repository base.
 If for any reason you would like to disable the pre-commit hooks run `pre-commit uninstall`.